 Master of Arts in Economics

-- and an individual research project, constituting the capstone experience for the degree.
+- An individual research project, constituting the capstone experience for the degree.

-Offered in late July or early August, this review course is optional for Ph.D. or M.A. students; attendance is highly encouraged!
-The course provides a partial review of the mathematics that students encounter in ECON 606 and 607 during August and September of their first semester.
-No credit is given for this course.
+Offered in late July or early August, the review sessions are optional for Ph.D. or M.A. students; attendance is highly encouraged!
+The review sessions provide a partial review of mathematics encountered by students in ECON 606 and 607 during August and September of their first semester.
+No credit is given for these sessions.
 There is no fee for UHM Economics students to enroll.
 Graduate students from other departments may attend on a space-available basis if they pay a fee.

 These courses will be offered only in the semester indicated.
-Students must complete Econ 321 or its equivalent and a one-semester course in differential calculus (Math 241) prior to taking Econ 627 and 628.
+Students must complete Introduction to Statistics (Econ 321) or its equivalent, and a one-semester course in differential calculus (Math 241) prior to taking Econ 627 and 628.
 Two semesters of calculus are highly recommended.
-Students must also complete Econ 300 and Econ 301 or their equivalent prior to taking Econ 606 and 607 in the fall semester.
+Students must also complete Intermediate Macroeconomics (Econ 300) and Intermediate Microeconomics (Econ 301) or their equivalent prior to taking Econ 606 and 607 in the fall semester.
 Many M.A. students will have completed these requirements while earning a B.A. in economics.

 Area of Concentration Requirement